dipietrantonio/pdf4py/README.md

 - to adopt as much as possible a test-driven development process.
 Each contribution must be accompanied by a test addition/modification.

-If you are wondering in which way you can help, check the [TO-DO list](todo.md).
+If you are wondering in which way you can help, check the [TODO list](https://github.com/Halolegend94/pdf4py/blob/master/TODO.md).
 For now it will do as a simple "road map".

-If you found a bug, please file a new issue here on GitHub.
+If you have found a bug, please file a new issue here on GitHub.
 Proposing fixes, changes and additions can be done through a pull request.